gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/01-vector-definition.md

 vector's intrinsic properties—its direction and magnitude—do not change, even though its coordinates might vary with different choices of basis.

 For example, consider the vector $\mathbf{v}$ in a two-dimensional space.
 In one coordinate system, $\mathbf{v}$ might have coordinates $(x, y)$, but in a rotated coordinate system, its coordinates could appear different, say
 $(x', y')$.
 Despite this change in representation, the vector $\mathbf{v}$ itself has not changed; it still has the same length and points in the same direction in space.

 This is perfectly illustrated in {numref}`01-vector-definition-vector-versus-coordinate`, where the three vectors have different coordinates but are equivalent because they have the same orientation (direction) and length (magnitude).
+To be more verbose, the vector
+$\mathbf{v}_1$ has the tail at the origin, so we say that its basis is the standard basis.
+The vector $\mathbf{v}_2$ has the tail at the point $(2, 2)$, so we say that its basis is the basis with the origin at $(2, 2)$.
+The vector
+$\mathbf{v}_3$ has the tail at the point $(-2, -2)$, so we say that its basis is the basis with the origin at $(-2, -2)$.
+Consequently, no matter which origin the vector is based on, the vector itself is the same because it moves 1 unit to the right and 2 units down in a two-dimensional space.

 The concept of **_basis_** is central to this idea.
 A basis provides a frame of reference for describing vectors.
 Changing the basis is akin to changing the viewpoint but not the vector itself.
 At this juncture, delving deeply into the concept of basis might be overwhelming, but it's helpful to think of a basis as our point of reference.
 In our discussions, we are considering the origin as this reference point.
 ```

-This idea is fundamental in understanding how vectors behave in different
-coordinate systems and underlines their abstract nature, independent of any
-particular representation.

 ### Algebraic Definition